 Develop an Information Security Policy.

-A very critical step in securing a company’s systems and data is through developing an Information Security Policy wherein ensuring the information security will receive the profile it requires and is compliant of certain standards.
-And this need the support from the higher-ups of a company, or else it won’t be effective, and all efforts will just go down the drain.
+A very critical step in securing a company’s systems and data is through developing an Information Security Policy wherein ensuring the information security will receive the profile it requires and is compliant with certain standards.
+And this needs support from the higher-ups of a company, or else it won’t be effective, and all efforts will just go down the drain.
 Under an Information Security Policy, all users should be made aware of their roles and responsibilities while still employed by the company.

 Regular logs and systems monitoring.

-Performing daily scans on your network and systems log greatly helps in maintaining your computers, data and network uninfected or undamaged.
+Performing daily scans on your network and systems log greatly helps in maintaining your computers, data, and network uninfected or undamaged.
 Monitoring is important in detecting unusual activity in your computer network, especially in a company that has a vast IT infrastructure to handle.
-Logs for devices that are connected in your network should also be scanned to ensure endpoint data are protected.
+Logs for devices that are connected to your network should also be scanned to ensure endpoint data are protected.

 Prevention is better than cure, and this saying is proven.
 Hire an IT expert or IT support team from any reputable IT company.
-IT professionals know most about security system than any other individual and they are the best at protecting your data and network.
-They will help you in anything involved with IT, like Microsoft office 365 migration if you’re company is currently using Microsoft Office 365, that is the best there is today.
+IT professionals know most about security systems than any other individual and they are the best at protecting your data and network.
+They will help you in anything involved with IT, like if you’re company is currently using Microsoft Office 365, that is the best there is today.
 They will fortify your defenses against any cyber threats and will let you manage your business more rather than having to deal with IT stuff altogether.